After Lebanese Leader's TV Appearance, Doubts Grow About His Future — And Lebanon's

 The Sunni Muslim royal family has long vied with Iran's Shiite regime for influence in the region.
 Hariri's insistence on a neutral Lebanon is in effect a call to weaken Iran's grip on the country.

 His demand that Hezbollah pull out of its foreign wars is unlikely to be met.
-These conflicts have cost the group many lives and they are so strong in Lebanon, there is little reason for them to capitulate.
+These conflicts have cost the group many lives, and it is so strong in Lebanon, there is little reason for it to capitulate.

 But, the Carnegie Endowment's Yayha said, at least the door is open for negotiation now.
 Hezbollah, too, has an interest in Lebanon's stability, and that includes keeping Hariri and his coalition government in office.